psychopy/psychopy/psychopy/app/localization/readme.txt

   - PsychoPy uses the nonstandard name, _translate(), to avoid a name conflict with a dummy variable _, which is sometimes used as a placeholder when unpacking tuples or lists.
-PsychoPy depends on several packages, and some of them use _ as a dummy variable, which is qutie widespread as a practice, unfortunately.
+PsychoPy depends on several packages, and some of them use _ as a dummy variable, which is quite widespread as a practice, unfortunately.
   - not sure how right-to-left languages work
   - use for localizing the app (PsychoPy), not for localizing user scripts.